magejosh/7D2D_v1_mods/9x_mjSettings/README.md

 that hold the configuration data.

 ### Roadmap
+As of SCore Version 1.0.15.1402 and going forward this modlet will match its version numbers on future updates with SCore to make easy identification of compatibility more transparent and intuitive for users.
 Intention is to expand the details in this README to include tips and tricks for using SCore as well as explanation of the various features and NPCmod when it releases.

 ## Credits